WordPress/openverse-catalog/openverse_catalog/dags/oauth2/README.md

 - Access/refresh token pairs are stored in `OAUTH2_ACCESS_TOKENS`.
 - The Authorization DAG can be run as needed to authorize (or re-authorize) providers.
 - The Token Refresh DAG is run every 12 hours and refreshes all tokens currently stored.
+- Use the [`OAuth2DelayedRequester`](../common/requester.py) in a provider API script that requires OAuth2

 ## Overview